pmoorman/growthcasts/collections/_posts/2018-11-30-Branding-isnt-your-logo.md

 - **Problem you’re solving**
   This is the most fundamental building block.
 Defines the category you’re in, so people can mentally “archive” you into a certain label.
 Tesla makes “cars”.
-Growthcasts “teaches you marketing”.
+Double “teaches you marketing”.

 - **Unique approach / magic sauce**